 Introduction

 Did you know that more than half of the employees have ever had an argument with the boss?
-It is also known that one in five employees has a bad relationship with his or her supervisor and that often leads to disagreement on argument with the bossthe work floor.
+It is also known that one in five employees has a bad relationship with his or her supervisor and that often leads to disagreement on the work floor.
 This is shown by research among 650 highly educated people.
 More than half of the people surveyed indicated that they sometimes (41 percent), often (11 percent) or very often (2 percent) had a dispute with their manager.

 Relationships are not always good